aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 #### Specifying Preferred Width on a Cell

 Using the CellFormat.PreferredWidth property on a given cell will adjust its preferred width.
-The following code example shows how to set the different preferred width settings.
+The following code example demonstrates how to set the different preferred width settings.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-SpecifyHeightAndWidth-SetPreferredWidthSettings.cpp" >}}

 #### Finding Preferred Width Type and Value of a Table or Cell

 You can use PreferredWidth.Type and PreferredWidth.Value properties to find the preferred width details of the desired table or cell.
-Below example demonstrates how to Retrieves the preferred width type of a table cell.
+Below example shows how to Retrieves the preferred width type of a table cell.
 You can download the template file of this example from here.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-SpecifyHeightAndWidth-RetrievePreferredWidthType.cpp" >}}

 #### Allowing AutoFit

 The Table.AllowAutoFit property enables cells in the table to grow and shrink to accommodate their contents.
 This property can be used in conjunction with a preferred cell width to format a cell which auto fits its content but which also has an initial width.
 The cell width can then grow past this width if needed.
-The following code example shows how to set a table to shrink or grow each cell to accommodate its contents.
+The following code example demonstrates how to set a table to shrink or grow each cell to accommodate its contents.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-SpecifyHeightAndWidth-AllowAutoFit.cpp" >}}